26 Must-See Historical Landmarks and Monuments In Athens

 With its history going back to the 6th century BCE, the ancient Agora of Athens is one of the finest examples of Ancient Greek Agora.
 We suggest that you stroll through the historic streets of the marketplace and check out the inspiring monuments built by one of the most advanced civilizations of its time.

-The Agora has colorful stoas, religious monuments, libraries, and a law court.
-There are also Roman-era addenda to the Agora, such as a small temple on the south side of the Agora.
+The Agora has colorful stones, religious monuments, libraries, and a law court.
+It also has a Roman-era addenda, such as a small temple on the south side.

 5. Erechtheion

-A majestic sanctuary, Erechtheion, has unfortunately been overshadowed by the Acropolis and Parthenon’s fame.
+Unfortunately, the Acropolis and Parthenon’s fame has overshadowed a majestic sanctuary, Erechtheion.
 The structure is located on the north side of the Acropolis and was once dedicated to the goddess Athena.
-Also, it was the center of the religious cult of Athena and Poseidon-Erecehtheus.
+It was also the center of the religious cult of Athena and Poseidon-Erecehtheus.

-The construction of Erechtheion lasted for fifteen years and finished in 406 BCE.
-The structure was turned into a three-aisle basilica during the Byzantine period.
+The construction of Erechtheion took fifteen years and was finished in 406 BCE.
+During the Byzantine period, it was converted into a three-aisle basilica.

 When the Franks invaded the city, they used Erechtheion as a palace, and the structure preserved its residence status through the Turkish period.